This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - When implemented as part of a larger reform, TIS was associated with large changes in prison admissions and expected populations.
 However, the changes were more appropriately associated with broader sentencing reforms than with TIS in particular.
 Although TIS contributed to increases in the expected length of stay, prison population changes were driven by differentials in the probability of prison admission for violent and nonviolent offenses.

 - Violent prison admissions were sometimes outpaced by admissions for property and drug offenses.
-Only two of the States studied could expect violent offenders to comprise a greater share of their prison populations in the postreform period.
+Only two of the States studied could expect those convicted of violent offenses to comprise a greater share of their prison populations in the postreform period.
 In these two, sentencing reforms other than TIS emphasized incarceration for violent offenses while simultaneously encouraging alternate sanctions for other offenses.

 - In States that made moderate or incremental reforms to their TIS provisions, sentencing decisions influenced prison populations, but their effects varied.
 In two States, increases in the prison admission rate had a greater effect on prison population than did changes in the expected length of stay.
 The reverse was true in another State, where changes in expected length of stay contributed more to prison population growth than did changes in prison admissions.